-Use your The Starwood Preferred Guest® Credit Card from American Express overseas without foreign transaction fees from American Express.
+Use Starwood Preferred Guest® Credit Card from American Express overseas without foreign transaction fees from American Express.

 Redeem points for stays at SPG and Marriott Rewards properties.

-Starting August 18, 2018, redeem as few as 7,500 points for a free standard-room night — with no blackout dates.
+Redeem as few as 7,500 points for a complimentary standard-room night — with no blackout dates.

 Where can I redeem points?

-Points get you free standard rooms at almost 30 properties:
+Points get you complimentary standard rooms at almost 30 properties: